 1. Introduction

 Car electronics is among the most valuable sources of Critical Raw Materials (CRMs) in cars [1,2].
 A modern medium-sized car embeds up to 15 electronic components on average (reaching up to 50 units in luxury cars) [3].
 A statistic of the BMW Corporation shown that these systems can account for more than 30% of total vehicle cost (and more than 50% in luxury cars) [3].
 From 2000 onwards, electronics had an increased penetration in the automotive sector.
-A Markets and Markets research report quantified the automotive microcontrollers market in about 989.2 million $ in 2017, with a projection to 1886.4 million $ by 2022, at a compound annual growth rate (CAGR) of 13.8% [4].
+A report quantified the automotive microcontrollers market in about 989.2 million $ in 2017, with a projection to 1886.4 million $ by 2022, at a compound annual growth rate (CAGR) of 13.8% [4].
 That said, remarkable is the low interest of car manufacturers (and the whole automotive sector) towards the recovery of these valuable components from End-of-Life Vehicles (ELVs) [5].